AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/nft_contract.md

 #### `transfer_in_private`

-Transfers an NFT in the private context.
+Transfers an NFT between two addresses in the private context.
 Uses [authwits](../../../aztec/concepts/accounts/authwit.md) to allow contracts to transfer NFTs on behalf of other accounts.

 #include_code transfer_in_private /noir-projects/noir-contracts/contracts/nft_contract/src/main.nr rust